Parenting in the Digital Age: How to Balance Technology and Traditional Learning at Home

 The Role of Schools in Supporting Digital Parenting

 Schools today are not just academic institutions; they are partners in parenting.
-As education becomes more digital, institutions play a key role in guiding parents and maintaining the balance between screen-based and experiential learning.
+As education becomes more digital, institutions play a key role in guiding parents and maintaining the balance between screen-based and experiential learning through modern parenting strategies.

 1. Organize Parent Workshops